ANUDAVIS/ImageClassificationTest/README.md

       * FriedRice - containing 88 images
       * Pork - containing 89 images

-This dataset is splitted using splitfolders() function into train set, validation set and test set and data augmented before training to avoid overfitting.
+This dataset is splitted using splitfolders() function into train set, validation set and test set and then data augmented before training to avoid overfitting.

 Number of classes = 6